ajaykarwal/dotfiles/README.md

 # [Ajay](https://github.com/ajaykarwal)’s dotfiles

-This is the very start of my dotfiles repo.
+A quick way to setup dotfiles for a nicer terminal experience.

-**Do not use this unless you know what you're doing.**
+**!!
+Do not use this unless you know what you're doing !!**

 ## Acknowledgements

+The current version which is now compatible with `zsh` is mainly converted from the old `bash` version by ChatGPT.

-Inspiration and code was taken from many sources, including:
+The original inspiration and code was taken from many sources, including:

 * [Mathias Bynens' dotfiles](https://github.com/mathiasbynens/dotfiles)
 * [Cătălin Mariș' dotfiles](https://github.com/alrra/dotfiles)